Oh Boy, Was I Wrong About Her: Characters

 A high school student who has just transferred to Haruki's school.
 Seven years ago, before Haruki moved away, the two promised to always be together, but the two lost contact and did not meet again until their reunion.
+He develops a crush on Haruki shortly after their reunion, and tends to get slightly jealous whenever other boys flirt with her.
+Eventually, he confesses to her, and they get married at the end of the story.